Air Spirit flutes

 English spalted beech 6 hole in low E; the veining is caused by fungal growth which also changes the density of the wood giving it a wonderful resonance.
 Walnut bird.

-English walnut hole in low E; beautifully patterned wood which makes some of the best sounding flutes, but is sadly becoming quite rare now.
+English walnut in low E; beautifully patterned wood which makes some of the best sounding flutes, but is sadly becoming quite rare now.
 Lacewood bird.

 Detail of a high B English lacewood flute with inlayed bead wrap.
 The heartwood looks like snakeskin.
 The wrap is laid into a lathed groove flush with the flute body.
 The wood is extremely hard and makes for a beautiful bright sound.